Why Entrepreneurs Should Fire Themselves as Employees

 By: Precious (Zulu) Mvulane CA (SA), RA & founder and MD of GAD Consulting Services

-Many entrepreneurs spend a lot of time working in their businesses as an employee, company director and shareholder.
-Many don’t dedicate time to see what is working and what is not working, and as a result they operate as a one-man business until they run out of steam.
+Many entrepreneurs spend a lot of time working in their businesses as an employee, company directors and shareholders.
+Many don’t dedicate time to see what is working and what is not working, and as a result, they operate as a one-man business until they run out of steam.

 We need to be clear that these three roles are critical in any business, but they are not all equally important.
 The most ‘disposable’ role for an entrepreneur is that of an employee.
 This is because you can pay someone for their skills and experience which frees you to be a company director and shareholder.
 At the end of the day, you only have 24 hours in a day (time is limited).
 This position or role also costs the business the least amount of money, because an employee is paid the lowest of all three.